Some say rape is about power.

 a decision based on her boyfriend's wishes outweighing

-survivor continues to believe that he or she
+ensue as the survivor continues to believe that

-is dirty or doesn't deserve love.
-Positive relationships
+he or she is dirty or doesn't deserve love.

-are; I am damaged goods, I am worthless,
+beliefs with this are; I am damaged goods,

 Sexual assault is often accompanied by physical